-Some opt for grabbing a bite at a local restaurant when lunchtime rolls around, others get takeout for timing reasons, and many prefer the convenience and cost-efficiency associated with bringing a pre-made lunch.
-Some folks eat smaller meals on shorter breaks, while others opt for larger meals and longer, sit-down breaks.
+Some employees opt for grabbing a bite at a local restaurant, others get takeout for timing reasons, and many prefer the convenience and cost-efficiency associated with bringing a pre-made lunch.
+Some folks eat smaller meals on shorter breaks, while others opt for larger meals and longer breaks.

-Many lunches consist of a single food item or a main dish with a side, but others have a well-balanced trio or quartet of different foods in one meal.
+Many lunches consist of a single food item or a main dish with a side.
+But others have a well-balanced trio or quartet of different foods in one meal.
 Meat is generally included (but not always).
-A starch might be contained as part of the main dish (like in a sandwich or pasta) or as side, like rice.
+A starch might be involved as part of the main dish (like in a sandwich or pasta dish) or as side, such as rice.
 The assorted fruits and vegetables depend on the region, too.

 Something as simple and commonplace as lunch can be drastically different depending on where you are.
 Although every individual has his or her own preference, here’s a look at average office lunches in various countries around the world.